Introduction

 Attacks, Damage, and Wounds

 If you have taken no wounds, you are healthy.
-If you have taken one wound you are hurt.
-If you have taken two wounds you are wounded.
-Once you have taken three wounds, you suffer from disfigurement or death.
+If you have taken one or two wounds you are hurt.
+If you have taken three wounds you are wounded.
+At four wounds, you are severely wounded.
+Upon five wounds, you suffer from disfigurement or death.

 Wounds | Status | Recovery | Penalty |